Bomb the Music Industry!

 Bomb the Music Industry! (commonly abbreviated as Bomb or BtMI!) was an American punk rock musical collective from Baldwin, Nassau County, New York, United States, led by singer-songwriter, producer, and multi-instrumentalist Jeff Rosenstock.

 The band was known for their DIY punk ethic and commitment to accessibility.
 In addition to distributing their music via a pay what you want model, they primarily played affordable all-ages shows and established an accessible and collaborative environment for fans.
 Due to these factors, the collective has been referred to as "the Fugazi for the internet age of punk."

 While the group's structure remained loose throughout its history, with their roster varying significantly between performances, a core five-piece lineup gradually coalesced around Jeff Rosenstock, John DeDominici, Mike Costa, Tom Malinowski, and Matt Keegan, although they continued to be frequently joined by other collaborators.
 In 2012, the band announced an indefinite hiatus, playing their final show in Brooklyn in 2014.

+The staff of Consequence ranked the band at number 22 on their list of "The 100 Best Pop Punk Bands" in 2019.